Sometimes a foreign show starts being dubbed, but for some reason the dub is dropped before the end of the actual show.

 - Averted in other parts of Asia, South America and the Middle East where the show received a complete broadcast in their own language.

-- The Manga Entertainment dub of Fist of the North Star consisted of only about 36 episodes, with the last full arc covered the fight with Jagi.
-Needless to say, that this was only a fraction of the actual running length of the series.
+- The Manga Entertainment dub of Fist of the North Star only covered the first 36 episodes, ending with Kenshiro defeating the fake Toki.
+This was only a third of the original series, which is 109 episodes long.

 - Lupin III (Red Jacket) was dubbed into English by Geneon.
 Only the first 26 episodes aired on TV, and the dub ended entirely after 79 out of the 155 episodes.